This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 However, one may observe differential growth of crops near doors or vents in the hoop house.
 This is normal and generally happens due to the slight difference between the microclimates within the hoop house.

-I hope that this information will help you know more about the various benefits that a hoop house can offer.
+I hope this information will help you know more about the various benefits a hoop house can offer.
 So, get started with your polytunnel journey now and experiment with veggies, herbs, and berries without any worries!
 My personal favorites are spinach, strawberries, kale, and blackberries!